Living & Thriving With A Chronic Inflammatory Condition

 - Managing Pain Chronic pain is the number one symptom of individuals with RA, AS, PsA and SLE, and it can take a physical and emotional toll on your life.
 If you’re living with one of these conditions managing pain has become a big part of your day-to-day life.
 Learn how affected individuals have found ways to successfully manage pain.

 - Managing Fatigue The inflammatory response associated with autoimmune conditions and arthritis is systemic—meaning it affects the whole body.
 Fatigue is one of the most common—and frustrating—symptoms.
 Fatigue is not the same as tiredness.
 Everyone feels tired now and then, but fatigue is characterized by an overwhelming lack of energy that is not relieved by sleep.
 Unfortunately, fatigue is part of a vicious cycle—poor sleep and symptom flare can cause fatigue and in turn, fatigue can exacerbate pain and lead to more sleep disturbances.

 - Coping With Medications Medication can provide significant benefits in controlling symptoms and preventing damage to the body; however, medication sometimes comes with a price—in the form of side effects.
 Learn how to cope with the various medications and nuisances associated with treatment.

 - Assisted Devices An assistive device is a product or tool designed to assist with tasks and promote independent function.
 These devices can help make everyday life a little bit easier and help you to maintain your independence.
 Learn about the countless types of assistive devices and some are even specifically designed for people to help with mobility and grip.

-Resources & Support for Rheumatoid Arthritis- list of financial, community and educational resources for RA patients, their families and caregivers impacted by RA, PsA and AS.
+Resources & Support for Rheumatoid Arthritis - A list of financial, community and educational resources for patients, their families and caregivers impacted by RA, PsA and AS.